-Note: The TOE maintains a trusted path to the network print which are set up as per the evaluated configuration.
-It is tested throughout the evaluation.
+Note: The TOE maintains trusted paths to the network print and LAN FAX document delivery which are set up as per the evaluated configuration.
+They are tested throughout the evaluation.

 2. For each method of remote access supported, the evaluator shall follow the operational guidance to ensure that there is no available interface that can be used by a remote user to establish a remote user session without invoking the trusted path.